ACCESS-NRI/CMIP7-Hackathon/README.md

 # ACCESS-NRI CMIP7-Hackathon

-Welcome to the ACCESS-NRI CMIP7 Hackathon repo to be held on the 2nd of September 2024
+Welcome to the ACCESS-NRI CMIP7 Hackathon repo to be held on the 2nd of September 2024.
+You can find the carpentries tutorial material [here](https://access-nri.github.io/CMIP7_MED_Hackathon/)

 You can find the material used for the hackathon held March 12-14, 2024 [here](https://github.com/ACCESS-NRI/CMIP7-Hackathon/blob/CSIRO_03-2024_Hackathon_archive).